tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 By simply moving your cursor over the markers on the plot, you activate tooltips that reveal detailed information.
 For instance, in our example, hovering over a point displays the respective country's name, GDP per capita, and life expectancy.

 #### Zoom and Pan Capabilities
-`Plotly`'s zoom functionality is tailored for detailed examination of specific plot areas, especially useful in densely populated regions of the plot or when focusing on certain data ranges.
+`plotly`'s zoom functionality is tailored for detailed examination of specific plot areas, especially useful in densely populated regions of the plot or when focusing on certain data ranges.
 You can activate zooming with a simple scroll or by selecting a specific area within the plot.

 <p align = "center">
 <img src = "../images/plotly-3.png" width="450">